Red-eared slider: Distribution and habitat

 The red-eared slider originated from the area around the Mississippi River and the Gulf of Mexico, in warm climates in the Southeastern United States.
 Their native areas range from the southeast of Colorado to Virginia and Florida.
 In nature, they inhabit areas with a source of still, warm water, such as ponds, lakes, swamps, creeks, streams, or slow-flowing rivers.

 They live in areas of calm water, where they are able to leave the water easily by climbing onto rocks or tree trunks so they can warm up in the sun.
 Individuals are often found sunbathing in a group or even on top of each other.
 They also require abundant aquatic plants, as these are the adults' main food, although they are omnivores.
-Turtles in the wild always remain close to water unless they are searching for a new habitat or when females leave the water to lay their eggs.
+They are, however, carnivorous as juveniles as they require a high protein intake for growth.Turtles in the wild always remain close to water unless they are searching for a new habitat or when females leave the water to lay their eggs.

 Invasive species

-Invasive red-eared sliders cause negative impacts in the ecosystems they occupy because they have certain advantages over the native populations, such as a lower age at maturity, higher fecundity rates, and larger body size, which gives them a competitive advantage at basking and nesting sites, as well as when exploiting food resources.
+Invasive red-eared sliders cause negative impacts in the ecosystems they are introduced to because they have certain advantages over the native populations, such as a lower age at maturity, higher fecundity rates, and larger body size, which gives them a competitive advantage at basking and nesting sites, as well as when exploiting food resources.
 They also transmit diseases and displace the other turtle species with which they compete for food and breeding space.

 Owing to their popularity as pets, red-eared sliders have been released or escaped into the wild in many parts of the world.
 This turtle is considered one of the world's worst invasive species.
+Today, they can be found on six out of seven continents (everywhere except for Antartica).
 Feral populations are now found in Bermuda, Canada, Australia, Europe, Great Britain, South Africa, the Caribbean Islands, Israel, Bahrain, the Mariana Islands, Guam, Russia, and south- and far-east Asia.
 Within Great Britain, red-eared sliders have a wide distribution throughout England, Scotland, and Wales.
+In Spain, the red-eared slider is in direct competition with Mauremys leprosa for food and basking spots.
+The red-eared slider has a certain advantage over M. leprosa.

 In Australia, it is illegal for members of the public to import, keep, trade, or release red-eared sliders, as they are regarded as an invasive species – see below.
-Their import has been banned by the European Union as well as specific EU member countries.
-In 2015, Japan announced it was planning to ban the import of red-eared sliders, but it would probably not take effect until 2020.
+Their import has also been banned by the European Union as well as specific EU member countries.
+In 2015, Japan announced it was planning to ban the import of red-eared sliders, and officially established in June 2023.
+While this bans it and red swamp crayfish from importing, trading and releasing to wild, it is still able to keep it alive at home.